coq/coq/doc/sphinx/language/gallina-extensions.rst

    canonical structure.
 For each of them, the canonical structure of which it is a projection is indicated.
-If constants are given as its arguments, only the unification rules that involve or are synthesized from given constants will be shown.
+If constants are given as its arguments, only the unification rules that involve or are synthesized from simultaneously all given constants will be shown.

    .. example::